Educate Yourself on the Court System Before It Educates You

 Myth: “Selling the Home Solves the Problem.”

-Myth: “The System Will Protect the ‘Good’ Parent.”
+Myth: “The System Will Protect the Stable Parent.”

-- Long-term patterns of emotional abuse that never left a bruise.
+- Long-term emotional abuse that is difficult to prove.

-- The load carried by caregivers and stable partners over many years.
+- The emotional and financial load carried by the more stable person.

 How to Use the Court System More Wisely